jim-collier/x9git/project/backlog.md

 	- Everything must be idempotent.

-- 🔘 Integrate these rules and ideals: `reference/git.txt` (in this repo), including:
+- ✅ Integrate these rules and ideals: `reference/git.txt` (in this repo), including:
+	- Push hygiene (stash / pull --ff-only / stash apply / add / commit / push) is now the core of spull/scompul/spush; branch workflow lives in mkbranch/chbranch/mtm.
 	- Work on feature branches
 	- PRs to merge to develop
 	- Commit frequently